Dheeraj2521/Stock-management-system/README.md

 # Stock-management-system

 # About
 This helps us to access and manage the information easily.
-This alsohelps to verify the stock currently available with themand to updatethestock when necessary.
-This also reduce the time to search the product from the current available stock.The role of an inventory systemis totrack your products and supplies.
-Inventory management is the process ofcontrolling of the ordering, storage and use of components that acompany uses in the production of the products it sells.
+This also helps to verify the stock currently available with them and to update the stock when necessary.
+This also reduce the time to search the product from the current available stock.The role of an inventory system is to track your products and supplies.
+Inventory management is the process of controlling of the ordering, storage and use of components that acompany uses in the production of the products it sells.

 # Features
 - Login